 About the Work

 Search evaluators earn $13 hourly.
-This is paid out via either Paypal or direct deposit once a month.
+This is paid out via direct deposit once a month.

 You work as an independent contractor for the company.
 This is not an employee position.